ZhangZhaoning/Udacity-Data-Scientist-Program/Starbucks Capstone/BLOG.md

 ### Improvement

 Future enhancements could include:
-- Using real-world datasets for validation.
+- Focus on the goal of revenue maxmizing and also take cost into consideration.
-- Testing advanced machine learning models.
+- Testing advanced machine learning models like Tensorflow and Pytorch.
-- Incorporating more granular data, like time-of-day activity trends.
+- Incorporating more granular data, like time-of-day activity trends and also geography data.

 ---